-Despite the slight increase in Health's budget in 2016/17 compared to the previous year, the indicator has been assessed as 'of concern' with its regressing proportion of total government expenditure.
+While the increase in health budget has been significant over recent fiscal years, health expenditure as a proportion of Government expenditure remains below 10%.
+The indicator has been assessed as 'of concern' with its increasing proportion of total government expenditure.